programmer229/Torch-LLM-RL/README.md

 - **Tool Integration**: Built-in support for function calling and external tools
 - **Multi-Agent Support**: Natural extension to multi-agent scenarios
 - **Modular Design**: Mix and match components as needed
+- **Router-R1 Training**: Drop-in PPO trainer, reward shaping, and logging utilities to reproduce the Router-R1 strategy on top of SimpleTorchLLMRL components